alexoms/lemonpepper/README.md

 - User-friendly GUI built with Textual
 - Adjustable audio settings including device selection and gain control
 - Copy-to-clipboard functionality for easy sharing of transcriptions and LLM responses
+- Experimental Text to Speech (TTS) for reading the LLM responses out loud
+- Hot keys to quickly copy-to clipboard and start/stop the TTS

 ## Prerequisites